Byzantine Goldsmithing and Metalwork

 Byzantine goldsmithing and metalwork evolved significantly over the centuries, mirroring the political, cultural, and religious changes within the empire.
 This craft, which included the manipulation of gold, silver, bronze, and other metals, was highly developed and became one of the most notable expressions of Byzantine artistic achievement.
 The techniques and aesthetic principles of Byzantine metalwork can be analyzed across three major phases: the early, middle, and late periods of Byzantine history.

-Early Byzantine Metalwork (4th – 7th Century)
+Early Byzantine Metalwork (4th – 7th Century).

 In the early Byzantine period, metalwork was heavily influenced by Roman traditions, but it gradually adapted to the needs of a Christianized empire.
 The focus shifted from secular and imperial themes to religious symbolism, marking the beginning of the integration of Christian iconography in metal objects.
 Goldsmiths employed techniques such as casting, forging, and repoussé, where metal was hammered into relief to create intricate designs.